bizlett/wedding-rsvp/README.md

 I have used MongoDB to set up the database for this project with the following collections:

 #### **users:**
+Information is organised so a single user has a unique id (represented in the code as user_id), username and password.

 Key        | Value
 -----------|-----------